Umuzi-org/ACN-syllabus/content/topics/bootcamp/success-in-bootcamp/_index.md

 It's going to be hard work!

+## Read things properly

+You will be expected to read and understand a lot of different things to get through this bootcamp.

+Be a professional.
+Do your reading.

+This takes a bit of self-discipline and focus.

+**We are looking for self-disciplined people who can focus.**

 ## We don't expect you to finish everything, but try to stretch yourself!

 We've given you a lot of stuff to get through.
 For most of you it will be WAY too much.
-Just do your best and focus on understanding.
+Just do your best and **focus on understanding**.
 If you don't finish all the exercises it's alright.
 Just take them one at a time and do your best.

-Please try to do the projects in order from top to bottom.
-We need you to show us some very specific skills.
-If you get into the program then you'll have more flexibility about the order in which you  do things.
-But for now, please, start from the top.

 ## Focus on understanding!